Understanding the Negative Impacts of Drug Use and Addiction

 Nobody that takes drugs for the first time expects to get addicted.
-However, because of a lot of different factors, many people in the United States today suffer from an addiction to drugs or alcohol.
+However, because of many different factors, many people in the United States today suffer from an addiction to drugs or alcohol.
 Society and the criminal justice system do not treat those who are addicted to drugs fairly.
-People who struggle with addiction are faced with societal judgment, prejudice from police officers and prosecutors, and difficulties accessing treatment programs.
+People with addiction face societal judgment, prejudice from police officers and prosecutors, and difficulties accessing treatment programs.

-If you suffer from addiction to drugs or alcohol, you should know that there are many services available to help you overcome your addiction and begin on the right path.
-Whether you are facing criminal charges, have a previous criminal record, or simply need guidance toward recovery centers, the lawyers at Hirsch Law Group can help you in any way possible.
+If you suffer from addiction to drugs or alcohol, you should know that many services are available to help you overcome your addiction and begin on the right path.
+Whether you are facing criminal charges, have a previous criminal record, or need guidance toward recovery centers, the lawyers at Hirsch Law Group can help you in any way possible.

-At our law firm, we have seen how prejudiced society and the criminal legal system can be, and we understand the challenges faced by those suffering from addiction.
+At our law firm, we have seen how prejudiced society and the criminal legal system can be, and we understand the challenges those suffering from addiction face.
 The effects of drug abuse are severe, and we want to help ensure that your future is not impacted by your addiction to drugs or alcohol.
-Our law firm has significant experience in criminal defense law and we have helped many clients overcome their drug charges.
+Our law firm has significant experience in criminal defense law, and we have helped many clients overcome their drug charges.

 What is Drug Addiction?

-Drug addiction is a chronic disease that has been defined as such by the American Medical Association and The National Institute on Drug Abuse.
-Like other chronic diseases such as heart disease, there is no known specific cause of drug addiction and it may be caused by a wide range of factors including environmental and biological factors.
-Drug use can happen to anyone, at any stage of their life, and it is a widespread problem throughout the country.
+Drug addiction is a chronic disease defined by the American Medical Association and The National Institute on Drug Abuse.
+Like other chronic diseases such as heart disease, there is no known specific cause of drug addiction, and a wide range of factors including environmental and biological factors, may cause it.
+Drug use can happen to anyone at any stage of their life, and it is a widespread problem throughout the country.

 Because drug abuse is a disease, it can cause severe physical and mental health issues.
 Studies have shown that continued drug use can cause changes to a person’s brain chemistry which can result in serious behavioral changes.
 As such, a person’s general health is usually harmed by the continued use of drugs, and it can result in mental illness and physical health consequences.
-The risk factors for addiction depend on a number of circumstances, and there are some types of illegal drugs that have a higher risk of addiction, such as opioids and prescription drugs.
+The risk factors for addiction depend on several circumstances, and some types of illegal drugs have a higher risk of addiction, such as opioids and prescription drugs.

 As addiction is a chronic disease, there is no one way to cure it completely.
-However, many people have been able to overcome their addiction through addiction medicine, rehabilitation programs, support groups, and continued support from family members.
-Overcoming a drug or alcohol problem can be extremely difficult for most people, and it may involve some initial failed attempts.
-However, it is important that those who suffer from a drug abuse problem do not lose hope and are encouraged to continue on their road to recovery.
+However, many people have overcome their addiction through addiction medicine, rehabilitation programs, support groups, and continued support from family members.
+Overcoming a drug or alcohol problem can be extremely difficult for most people and may involve some initial failed attempts.
+However, those who suffer from a drug abuse problem must not lose hope and are encouraged to continue on their road to recovery.

 Reasons For Drug Use

 Many people are exposed to physical influences that increase their likelihood of developing a drug abuse problem.
-These physical factors may include growing up in a home with drug users, being exposed to drugs from friends at a young age, or living in a neighborhood with a high level of drug use.
-If you are exposed to these physical factors from a young age, you are more likely to develop a drug or alcohol problem later on in life.
+These physical factors may include growing up in a home with drug users, being exposed to drugs from friends at a young age, or living in a neighborhood with high drug use.
+Exposure to these physical factors from a young age makes you more likely to develop a drug or alcohol problem later in life.

-There are also some developmental factors that can increase your chances of developing a drug abuse problem later in life.
+Some developmental factors can increase your chances of developing a drug abuse problem later in life.
 These factors can include a difficult home environment, negative school experiences, abuse from a young age, and a lack of community.
 Additionally, if you began to use alcohol or drugs at a young age, you have an increased risk of developing an alcohol or drug addiction.

-Some studies have also found that genetics and biology can play a part in your chances of developing a drug abuse problem.
+Some studies have also found that genetics and biology can affect your chances of developing a drug abuse problem.
 As such, many people who grew up in a home where family members suffered from mental health problems or engaged in drug use grew up to develop an addiction later on in life.

 Symptoms of Substance Use Disorder

-Substance use disorder, or drug addiction, affects not only your physical well-being but also your mental health and behavior.
-The effects of drug abuse can be quite severe and can cause serious health problems including severe mental illness, damage to the human body, and psychological trauma.
-As addiction affects your brain chemistry, people are more likely to engage in behaviors that they would not engage in if they were sober.
+Substance use disorder, or drug addiction, affects your physical well-being, mental health, and behavior.
+Drug abuse’s effects can be severe and cause serious health problems, including severe mental illness, damage to the human body, and psychological trauma.
+As addiction affects your brain chemistry, people are likelier to engage in behaviors they would not engage in if they were sober.